jcohen40-spec/Teiko-Teknical/README.md

-  This split matters because the **dashboard imports these same functions directly** rather than re-implementing the logic or shelling out to the scripts — so the numbers shown in the dashboard and the numbers in the CSV/plot outputs can never drift out of sync with each other; there is exactly one implementation of each calculation.
+  This split matters because the **dashboard imports these same functions directly** rather than re-implementing the logic or shelling out to the scripts.
+Thus, the numbers shown in the dashboard and the numbers in the CSV/plot outputs can never drift out of sync with each other.
-- **`dashboard/app.py`** is a thin presentation layer on top of `analysis/` — it contains no analytical logic of its own, only Streamlit UI code (tables, charts, filters) wired to the functions described above.
+- **`dashboard/app.py`** doesn't contain any analytical code, but rather is used to produce an interactive visual of the analysis.
-- **Statistical choices (Part 3)**: an independent two-sample t-test (Welch's, unequal variance) is used to compare responders vs. non-responders per population — with exactly two groups this is equivalent to one-way ANOVA, so the simpler/more familiar test is used directly.
-Bonferroni correction is applied across the 5 simultaneous per-population tests to control the family-wise false positive rate.
+- **Statistical choices (Part 3)**: an independent two-sample t-test (Welch's, unequal variance) is used to compare responders vs. non-responders per population, as we are looking for a difference in proportions across two response groups.
-  Effect size (Cohen's d) and the raw mean difference are reported alongside the p-value, since with ~1,000 samples per group even a small, practically negligible difference can be statistically significant — reporting effect size avoids over-interpreting a small p-value as a large biological effect.
+- I applied a Bonferroni correction to account for five statistical tests being conducted back to back
+- I also reported effect size (Cohen's d) and the raw mean difference with the p-value as a sanity check.
+It seemed, in the boxplots produced, that a major difference was not present among the response groups for the cd4_t cells, despite a significant p-value.
+  I wanted to ensure that the significance was not a false positive, so I found these two values helpful in identifying that significance as true.
+I produced a mean with error bars plot as well to help look more closely at the differences across the response groups for each cell type.
+This was more helpful for confirming the significance, as there was no overlap in the error bars for the cd4_t cells while overlap was visible for all other cell types for the two response groups.
+Reporting effect size helped understand whether the significance was substantive or not.

 ## Reproducing the outputs